 Jason Spezza Contract Information:

-Signed a seven-year, $49 million contract extension with Ottawa in November of 2007.
+Signed a four-year, $30 million contract extension with the Stars in November 2014.

 To instantly reveal our fantasy analysis of every player – including Jason Spezza – simply subscribe now.

 |2016-17 Proj||33||NHL||DAL||73||Subscribe now to see our 2016-17 projections for Jason Spezza|

 Age is determined on October 1st of each season.No Yes

 Jason Spezza: Past News Updates ( ▲ View most recent update )

 After some turbulence in the early going, Spezza seemed to settle in just fine in his first year with Dallas, generating 17 goals and 62 points in 82 games.
 While the goal total was his lowest since his rookie season, Spezza's point production generally came at a steady clip, with few long stretches coming where he failed to appear on the scoresheet.
 Additionally, the 32-year-old center struck four times on the power play and fired over 200 shots on goal for the third straight season.
 No longer the 90-point player he was during his prime years with the Senators, Spezza remains one of the league's more dynamic No. 2 centers, and could see his scoring total rise in 2015-16 if big-time sniper Patrick Sharp slides in next to him on the wing at even strength and on the top power-play unit.
 Expect Spezza to stave off Father Time a little longer and remain salient in fantasy circles this season as part of a top-flight Stars attack.